Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 If a lamp does not light up, it is likely broken and cannot be trusted on indicating a fire condition anymore.

-The button can also be used in conjunction with the Warning Lights Test switch to confirm detection and continuity performance of the fire and overhead warning systems.
+The button can also be used in conjunction with the Warning Lights Test switch to confirm detection and continuity performance of the fire and overheat warning systems.

 Holding the Warning Lights Test switch in the WARN TEST position, then simultaneously pressing and releasing the Fire Test Button performs the test.
 Proper system function is confirmed with the four FIRE